Terisback/discord.v/README.md

 ## How to install

-*discord.v* uses openssl-dev, be sure it is installed `apt install openssl-dev`
+*discord.v* uses openssl, be sure it is installed `apt install libssl-dev`
-> Only way to run it on Windows is to use WSL (or install openssl-dev somehow)
+> Only way to run it on Windows is to use WSL (or install `openssl` headers somehow)

 ```bash
 git clone https://github.com/Terisback/discord.v.git ~/.vmodules/discordv